millerjs/modelm/README.md

         --version    Prints version information

 OPTIONS:
-        --c <CONFIG>          Specify the config to parse click options from -d, --directory <DIR>     Specify the directory to load click sounds from -V, --volume <VOLUME>     Adjust the keyboard volume in range [0.0, 1.0] -x, --x-scale <XSCALE>    Specify the pan amount for the positional sound of clicks.
+    -c, --config <CONFIG>     Specify the config to parse click options from -d, --directory <DIR>     Specify the directory to load click sounds from -V, --volume <VOLUME>     Adjust the keyboard volume in range [0.0, 1.0] -x, --x-scale <XSCALE>    Specify the pan amount for the positional sound of clicks.
 A decimal (default: 1.0).
 The larger the value, the further apart the clicks will sound.
 A value of 0 turns off positional sound.
 A value < 0 reverses the directionality.
 ```

 #### Example config file